This Pad Thai Healthy is made with rice noodles, garlic, ginger, eggs, bell pepper, peanuts, scallions, limes and cilantro.

 Instructions

-- Cook the noodles according to package instructions.
-Rinse under cold water.
+- Cook the flat rice noodles according to package instructions.
+Drain and set aside.

 Notes